rolling-scopes-school/tasks/react/modules/tasks/tests.md

 **Acceptance Criteria:**

-- No changes are made to the logic or structure of class components during testing.
+- No major changes are made to the logic or structure of class components during testing.
+- Conversion to functional components is not performed.
+- Only changes to improve testability are allowed, without altering behavior.
 - Refactoring or conversion to functional components is not performed.
 - Only minor changes to improve testability (e.g., adding data-testid) are allowed, without altering behavior.